Overview of Windows Threats Category

 • Legitimate but Misused: Legitimate software that is known to be abused for malicious purposes.

-• Living off the Land (LotL) Binaries: Tools native to Microsoft Windows operating systems that can be abused by threat actors for malicious purposes.
+• Living off the Land (LotL) Binaries: Tools built-in to Microsoft Windows operating systems that can be abused by threat actors for malicious purposes.

 • Named Threat: Behavior associated with a known threat actor.